 I want us to approach the constitutional issue with a fresh mindset.
 A mindset still founded on the aspiration to restore our nation’s independence.
 But a mindset which augments the hopefulness of that aspiration with anger at the gross injustice of the Union.

 The Union is wrong.
-It is an injustice visited on everyone one of us every day of our lives.
+It is an injustice visited on every one of us every day of our lives.
 This Union is toxic.
 This Union is poisonous.

 Having water piped into your home is a great convenience.
 But is it worth the harm caused by pipes made of toxic material?
 I’m guessing most of you will reckon it isn’t.